 Complete the consultation on road reallocation schemes to make it easier and safer for pedestrians and cyclists to access shops, businesses and places of work without driving or using public transport, and also help people to maintain social distancing.

 Supporters of PFS in SCC have called for an Extraordinary Full Council meeting to be held on Monday 14th December 2020 with PFS listed as an agenda item “To consider and determine whether the City Council supports the introduction in 2021 of a People Friendly Streets Experimental Traffic Regulation Order, in accordance with the Central Area Framework report recommendations."
-If you are a Salisbury resident please write to your councillor asking them to support PFS.
+If you are a Salisbury resident please write to your city councillor asking them to support PFS.

 Note: The 75 businesses comes from